 - Subscribe to the Bobcat Bulletin, a weekly e-newsletter with upcoming events and news from campus.

-All parents and family members of MSU students are given automatic membership in the MSU Parent/Family Association.
-No dues are charged.
-The PFA offers several notable programs and events designed to encourage a strong relationship between families and the university.
-They include Parent/Family Fall Weekend, Parent Handbook, Parents Funder and an Advisory Board.
+All parents and family members of MSU students are given automatic membership in the Bobcat Parent and Family Program.
+The program offers several resources and events designed to encourage a strong relationship between families and the university.
+They include a Parent and Family Fall Weekend, Parent Handbook, scholarship fundraising and an Advisory Board.

 As a land-grant institution, MSU is committed to state-focused activities with global impacts, while sharing its research discoveries with Montanans through educational outreach and service.
-These discoveries enhance communities and enterprises throughout Montana.
-Learn about several of our programs.
+These discoveries enhance communities and enterprises throughout Montana

 Agricultural Experiment Station